-It is easy to get carried away when cross-stitching.
-Just like reading a book and telling yourself one more page while you’re falling asleep, you might look at the clock and realize you’ve been stitching continuously for several hours.
-When you’re “in the zone”, it may become difficult to cross-stitch without injury.
+It is easy to get carried away when cross stitching.
+Just like reading a book and telling yourself one more page before sleep, you might look at the clock and realize you’ve been stitching continuously for several hours.
+When you’re ‘in the zone’, it may become difficult to cross stitch without injury.

-Yes I know, time flies by when you’re doing your favorite hobby.
+Yes I know, time flies when you’re doing your favorite hobby.
 When working on big pieces with several colors, you might lose track of time as you see your picture taking shape.
 However, the repetitive strain on your arm can start leading to pain after a while.
 It is important to take a break and do something else every hour or so.

 Are you starting to feel some pain in your wrists?
 There are hand braces you can buy and wear that will help reduce the strain on your wrist.
-They won’t remove the pain but they sure will limit it.
+They won’t remove the pain but they will limit it.
 Amazon has various types of braces and finger splints depending on your needs and pain levels.

 Sit down the way you would usually do when stitching.
 Are you slouching?
 How do you rest your legs?
 Do you often change your seating posture while stitching?
 Are you really comfortable in the way you sit?
 Observe yourself and think of all the ways to improve your posture.
 Make sure the circulation isn’t cut off from your legs and that your shoulders and neck aren’t slouched forward.